TinosNitso/VanityTXID-Plugin/README.md

 Linux requires eSpeak for TTS (enter 'sudo apt install espeak' in terminal).
 The latest version of VirtualBox gives good hash rates for all OSs.
 I did a native Linux test and speed as the same as for WIN10, so Code::Blocks' MinGW is probably fine.

 Windows users can compare 64-bit to 32-bit performance by replacing all binaries manually from the zip.
 64-bit binaries were 12% faster in a test (1.95/1.74).

-For large scripts I've noticed that .show_message truncates the output (vanity script).
-In that case the user needs to double-click & copy-paste elsewhere (to vanitize large smart contract).

 v1.5.0: SHA256 Checksum: 978c0ea9e9114ed5939ba31d4294a00b746098ebce996bce97f876d80a403278
 - Vanity CashAddr generator now included (VanityP2SH).
 It can "vanitize" any smart contract.
 It's about quadruple the speed of VanitygenCash, if using only CPU.
 Only 1 address at a time can be generated, currently. e.g. www.blockchain.com/bch/address/pqqqqqqfucku9gl2l5vtsu8dzmllqg9xn5z34kcu80